xpqz/dyalog-docs/language-reference-guide/docs/system-functions/this.md

-`⎕THIS` returns a reference to the current namespace, i.e. to the space in which it is referenced.
+`⎕THIS` returns a reference to the current namespace, that is, to the space in which it is referenced.

 If `NC9` is a reference to any object whose name-class is `9`, then: